 Tip #1: Think about ranges and frequencies, not specific hands

-A player’s range might include only nutted hands, a polarized selection of nutted hands and bluffs, or anything in between.
+A player’s range might include only nutted hands like the highest set, flush, boat or a straight flush on a specific board, a polarized selection of nutted hands and complete bluffs, or anything in between.
 The important point is to cut down the possible hand combinations while in hand according to the previous actions this player has taken preflop, on the flop and so on.
 If you can correctly figure out the frequencies and ranges of your opponents taking a certain line, you can make a much better decision against them.

 Tip #2: Play fewer hands, play them aggressively and preferably in position

 Intuitively many new players come to the conclusion that winning more pots is better – the more pots you win, the more money you make in theory, right?
 Surprisingly, the biggest winners in ring games and especially full-ring, don’t win a lot of pots.
 Instead, they only play a solid selection of hands and win huge pots when they have the odds on their side.
 Mathematically it’s MUCH better to the favourite to win a few large pots, than to try winning many pots with disadvantageous hands.